List of Works H to L

 2000 Size 75cm x 6Ocm Acrylics on Canvas

 Hinemoa and the Pennydivers Tells the story of the pennydivers of Whakarewarewa who dove for pennies as tourists threw coins off their bridge.
-They were made famous through the swimming feats of Hinemoa who swam across the motu for her love of Tutanekai on Mokoia Island.
+They were made famous through tourism that embraced the swimming feats of Hinemoa swimming across the motu for her love of Tutanekai on Mokoia Island.

 2021 Size 5Ocm x 75cm Acrylics on Canvas

 Horn of the Pacific the Maori battalian was famous during the war for playing musical instruments from cutlery to hamonica and guitar during a lull in battle.
-Their ability from warriors to performers keeping up moral with songs and dance was acknowledged through the writings from both german and english writers.
+Their ability from warriors to performers keeping up moral with songs and dance was acknowledged through the writings about the Maori prowess from later turkish german and english writers.

 2023 Size 75cm x 6Ocm Acrylics on Canvas